-After the giving of the Holy Spirit on the Day of Pentecost the whole counsel of the Kingdom of God began to be taught to, and practised by, those who had been saved.
+As has been said, after the giving of the Holy Spirit on the Day of Pentecost the whole counsel of the Kingdom of God and Christ began to be taught to, and practised by, those who had been saved.

 It had been the Lord's main message, especially during the days immediately prior to the sending of the Holy Spirit.